Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

-Although \textsc{GAtt} is defined by~\cref{eq:edgeattributiondefinition}, directly using this to compute the edge attribution $\phi_{i,j}^v$ is not desirable since it involves constructing the computation tree in the form of a rooted subtree for each node $v$, as well as computing over all relevant attention flows, resulting in high redundancy during computation and not being proper for batch computation.
-To overcome these challenges, we introduce a \textit{matrix-based computation} method that is much preferred in practice.
+\paragraph{Efficient Calculation of \textsc{GAtt}.} Although \textsc{GAtt} is defined as Eq.~(\ref{eq:edgeattributiondefinition}), directly using this to compute the edge attribution $\phi_{i,j}^v$ is not desirable since it involves constructing the computation tree in the form of a rooted subtree for each node $v$, as well as computing over all relevant attention flows, resulting in high redundancy during computation and not being proper for batch computation.
+To overcome these computational challenges, as another contribution, we introduce a \textit{matrix-based computation} method that is much preferred in practice.
+To this end, we first define